lunacookies/vim-substrata/README.md

 A preset is included for iTerm.

+## Xresources substrata theme

+If you want to use this theme, you can simply copy the content of `xresources/substrata.xresources` in your `~/.Xresources`.
+Otherwise, you can include it in your `~/.Xresources` by adding the following line to your configuration :

+`#include "/path/to/substrata.xresources"`

 ## Screenshots

 Note that the screenshots below are likely to be slightly out of date.
 The typeface used in the screenshots is [iA Writer Mono][iafont], which is derived from [IBM Plex Mono][ibmfont].